Here’s a sobering fact: based on historical averages, only 16% of small business listed for sale this year will actually sell.

 What that tells us is that most businesses have serious, fundamental growth problems.
 Given that every owner needs an exit strategy (whether it be selling or succession), this is an incredibly relevant issue.

-Here’s a list of some of the key steps that we think businesses should take in 2018.
+Here’s a list of some of the key steps that we think businesses should take.

 - Start with a plan.
 Despite the clear benefits, only a small percentage of small business owners actually maintain an ongoing business plan.
 Start your plan with this simple question: where do you want the business to be in two years?